Alejandro-44/quickframe/README.md

 ```

 The last section you have to build on this tutorial is the options.
-The options section consists of four buttons, then to build it you have to create a form with 4 buttons
+The options section consists of four buttons, then to build it you have to create a form with four buttons

 ![](/docs/images/tutorialButtons.png)